stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Cleric/Forge/index.md

 ### Domain Spells
 As a forge cleric, you gain the following spells once you can cast spells of that level.
 Once you gain a domain spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.

-If you have a domain spell that doesn’t appear on the disciple spell list, that spell is nevertheless a disciple spell for you.
+If you have a domain spell that doesn’t appear on the divine spell list, that spell is nevertheless a divine spell for you.

 | Spell Level | Spells |
 |:-----------:|:------:|